DenisYurkov/unity-rect-app/README.md

-# unity-rect-app
+# unity-rest-api
-Unity application that I made at the university on the subject of Advanced Object-Oriented Programming.
+Unity Rest APi application that I made at the university on the subject of Advanced Object-Oriented Programming.

-Required items:
-Generics / Extension Methods
-Delegates / Actions / Funcs / Events
-Task / Async / Await
-Json
-Serialization / Deserialization
-REST